ferderer/guard4j/README.md

 # Guard4j
-***– "The best code is business-readable code.
-Guard4j events describe what happens in your domain, not how you measure it."***
+*– Guard4j events describe what happens in your domain, not how you measure it.*

 Production-grade error handling and observability for Java applications.
 Framework-agnostic core with seamless Spring Boot, Quarkus, and Micronaut integration.